SimonDamberg/auto-project-repo-builder/README.md

 # Automatic Project Builder

-An automated project repository builder that will generate a project structure typical to a programming language of your choosing!
+An automated project repository builder that will generate a project structure typical to a programming language of your choice!

 Example python project generated with the program: